yiyang-opt/yiyang-opt.github.io/_teaching/1-Python.md

 location: "FuZhou, China"
 ---

+**Python** is one of the most widely-used programming languages worldwide, renowned for its simplicity and versatility across multiple domains.

 # Introduction to "Python Programming" Course

 **Python**, created by Guido van Rossum in 1991, is a high-level programming language renowned for its **simplicity**, **readability**, and **versatility**.
 Its design philosophy emphasizes code clarity through concise syntax and indentation-based block structures.
 As a dynamically typed, interpreted, and cross-platform language, Python supports multiple programming paradigms, including object-oriented, functional, and procedural approaches.
 Its extensive standard library and rich ecosystem of third-party frameworks (e.g., Django, Flask, Pandas, PyTorch, Matplotlib, and other frameworks for building deep learning models) make it adaptable to diverse applications.